 Pueblo Eden the Tuscany of Uruguay

-If you take route 12 from Punta Ballena driving north along the eastern side of Laguna del Sauce, you will end up on highway 9 and another stretch of route 12 appears guiding you along “sierras” to this charming little town.
+If you take route 12 from Punta Ballena driving north along the eastern side of Laguna del Sauce, you will end up on highway 9, and another stretch of route 12 appears guiding you along “sierras” to this charming little town called Pueblo Eden.

 The roads in Pueblo Eden are generally empty.
-People are seen in the gardens and occasionally locals are chatting in front of their houses on their bikes.
-Every now and then, horsemen ride through or a modern car arrives and drives around the streets.
-The improvement of communications makes so many Uruguayans and foreigners choose it as a place to visit, rest and stay to live.
+People are seen in the gardens, and occasionally locals are chatting in front of their houses on their bikes.
+Now and then, riders ride through, or a modern car arrives and drives around the streets.
+The improvement of communications makes so many Uruguayans and foreigners choose it as a place to visit, rest, and stay to live.

-Trails from and to Pueblo Eden start in nature that seem magical either on horseback or trekking and reaches some of the most emblematic places near the town.
+Trails from and to Pueblo Eden start in nature that seem magical either on horseback or trekking and reaches some of the most typical places near the town.

 History of Pueblo Eden

 Pueblo Edén, also known as Mataojo, located a few kilometers from the border with Lavalleja, has a combination of cultural influences, with founder’s descendants who have lived here for a long time.
-New residents are part of an increasing expat community that chose this place to live.
+New residents are part of a growing expat community that chose this place to live.

 After this time of boom, little by little many people migrated to the city to find work and a better future.
 A reality that affected not only Pueblo Eden but most of the rural areas of the department of Maldonado.